Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Two-Player Zero-Sum Stochastic Games

-\begin{remark} The proof goes through as long as $\beta>2$.
-In Condition \ref{con:stepsize_stochastic_game} (2), we choose $\beta=4$ to simplify the statement of the results. \end{remark}
+where $\mu_{\min}\in (0,1)$ and $L_p>0$ are problem-dependent constants explicitly defined in Section \ref{ap:sketchq}.
+In addition, when using $\alpha_k=\alpha/(k+h)$ and $\beta_k=\beta/(k+h)$, we choose $\beta=4$. \end{condition} \begin{remark} When using harmonically diminishing stepsizes, the proof goes through as long as $\beta>2$.
+In Condition \ref{con:stepsize_stochastic_game}, we choose $\beta=4$ to simplify the statement of the results. \end{remark}

 We next state the finite-sample bound of Algorithm \ref{algo:stochastic_game}.
-For simplicity of presentation, we use $a\lesssim b$ to mean that there exists an \textit{absolute} constant $c>0$ such that $a\leq bc$.
-The proof of the following theorem is presented in Appendix \ref{sec:analysis}.

-\begin{theorem} Suppose that both players follow the learning dynamics presented in Algorithm \ref{algo:stochastic_game}, Assumption \ref{as:MC} is satisfied, and the stepsizes $\{\alpha_k\}$ and $\{\beta_k\}$ satisfy Condition \ref{con:stepsize_stochastic_game}.
-Then, we have the following results. \begin{enumerate}[(1)] \item When using constant stepsizes, there exists $z_\beta=\mathcal{O}(\log(1/\beta))$ such that the following inequality holds as long as $K\geq z_\beta$:
+For simplicity of presentation, we use $a\lesssim b$ to denote that there exists an \textit{absolute} constant $c>0$ such that $a\leq bc$. \begin{theorem} Suppose that both players follow Algorithm \ref{algo:stochastic_game}, Assumption \ref{as:MC} is satisfied, and the stepsizes $\{\alpha_k\}$ and $\{\beta_k\}$ satisfy Condition \ref{con:stepsize_stochastic_game}.
+Then, we have the following results: \begin{enumerate}[(1)] \item When using constant stepsizes, there exists $z_\beta=\mathcal{O}(\log(1/\beta))$ such that the following inequality holds as long as $K\geq z_\beta$:

-where $L_{\text{in}}=\frac{4}{(1-\gamma)}+2\tau \log(A_{\max})+\frac{8|\mathcal{S}|A_{\max}}{(1-\gamma)^2}$. \item When using $\alpha_k=\alpha/(k+h)$ and $\beta_k=\beta/(k+h)$, there exists $k_0>0$ such that the following inequality holds as long as $K\geq k_0$:
+where $L_{\text{in}}=\frac{4}{(1-\gamma)}+2\tau \log(m)+\frac{8nm}{(1-\gamma)^2}$. \item When using $\alpha_k=\alpha/(k+h)$ and $\beta_k=\beta/(k+h)$, there exists $k_0>0$ such that the following inequality holds as long as $K\geq k_0$:

 where $z_K=\mathcal{O}(\log(K))$. \end{enumerate} \end{theorem}